Joe Halewood is a housing consultant with over 20 years experience in and with a national profile across social housing.

 Social landlords cannot challenge the welfare reforms if they don’t have empathy with and know their tenants and what the welfare reforms mean in terms of impact and consequence to tenants.
 If you dont approach welfare reforms from this people perspective you fail to see its full impact.
 There will be a rude awakening for those who only see the bedroom tax and direct payments as threats to their income (the bricks and mortar view) and not as much bigger issues for their tenant customers that will impact far more widely on their business or the people view.

-The welfare reform agenda will also see massive closures to homeless hostels and to DV refuges and the welfare agenda cuts (which are all to housing benefit and not welfare benefits) are collectively the biggest threat to social housing and the social housing model.
-They truly are a seismic shift and yet not all of the consequences and impacts are known.
+The welfare reform agenda is truly a seismic shift for social housing and yet not all of the consequences and impacts are known.
 Interesting and depressing times ahead for social landlords and tenants.